Categories

 Located on Tay Ho lake, Turtle Lake’s brewery taproom is a real Hanoian craft beer experience.
 The brewery has twenty craft beers on tap, and they were mostly their own brews last time we visited (December 2019).

-Follow Turtle Lake Brewing Company on Instagram
+- Follow on Instagram

-Pasteur Street Hanoi Taproom
+Pasteur Street Hanoi Taprooms

 Pasteur Street Brewing Company, one of Vietnam’s ‘OG’ craft breweries based out of Saigon, has a long-established outpost for Hanoi craft beer enthusiasts.